nverba/angular-pikaday/README.md

 ```
 You now have access to Pikaday's methods from the scoped object `myPickerObject`.

+## Model
+The value put to `ng-model` will be a formated string with chosen date.
+To store & read `Date` objects form model, you can combine the module with `$parsers` & `$formatters` or let [angular-dateParser](https://github.com/dnasir/angular-dateParser) do it for you.

 ## Attributes

 Any of Pikaday's options can be passed to the corresponding attribute, the directive takes care of coercing the value to the proper type.*